Hninyeeko/CS122_SpotifyRecommender/README.md

 Team Chrapple: Apple Ko and Christopher Oh

+This project is implemented in two parts: Spotify Dashboard and the Song Recommendation System.
+SpotifyDashboard.ipynb contains the code to build the music dashboard and Listenbrainz Recommendation.ipynb contains the code for the song recommendation system.

 **How to Run the Spotify Music Dashboard Program**

 **Step 1:** Open the SpotifyDashboard.ipynb file and run the first two cells to install spotipy and import the necessary libraries.